vb64/django.admin.filters/README.md

 You can override the following attributes.

--   `FILTER_LABEL`: Title of the filter.
 -   `FROM_LABEL`: The label of the start date field.
 -   `TO_LABEL`: The label of the end date field.
 -   `ALL_LABEL`: The label of the menu item for displaying all records.
 -   `CUSTOM_LABEL`: The label of the menu item when date range is set.
--   `BUTTON_LABEL`: The label of the button for set date range.
 -   `NULL_LABEL`: The label of the menu item for displaying records without date.
 -   `is_null_option`: Set this attribute to `False` to remove the option to display record without date from the filter menu.
 -   `DATE_FORMAT`: Hint about the format of the date and time fields.